pik-tess/boundaries/README.md

 `plot_status()` visualize the &#127777; status of the &#127758; boundaries based on the calculated control variables either as a &#128506; map or a &#128200; time series plot.

 ## Package requirements
-Package *biospheremetrics* is required for calculation of the biosphere integrity boundary, *ggtrace* for stylzed boundary plotting.
-Both packages have to be installed via github.
+Package *biospheremetrics* is required for the calculation of the biosphere integrity boundary, *ggtrace* for stylzed boundary plotting.
+Both packages can be installed via github.

 ```r
 remotes::install_github("stenzelf/biospheremetrics")